juliusmarkwei/vpc-config3/README.md

     -   **ALBSecurityGroup**: Allows HTTP traffic (port 80) from the internet to the load balancer.
     -   **RDSSecurityGroup**: Allows access to the PostgreSQL RDS instance from ECS services.
 -   **RDS PostgreSQL**: The PostgreSQL instance is deployed in a Multi-AZ configuration with automatic failover for high availability.
--   **AWS Secrets Manager**: Automatically generates a password for the PostgreSQL instance and securely stores it.
+-   **AWS Systems Manager Parameter Store**: Stores the database username, password, and port as parameters.

 ## **Parameters**

 -   `DBUsername`: The username for the PostgreSQL database.
 This is a string parameter provided at the time of stack creation.
+-   `DBPassword`: The password for the PostgreSQL database.
+This is a secure string parameter provided at the time of stack creation.
+-   `DBName`: The name of the PostgreSQL database.
+-   `DBPort`: The port for the PostgreSQL database (default: 5432).

 ## **Resources Created**